 What should I do if I am thinking of blowing the whistle?

 Speak to your NEU rep or local officer first before taking any action.
-Both the government and employers have said a great deal about encouraging openness and transparency in the workplace, but case law demonstrates both the inadequacy of legal protection for whistleblowers and the less-than-enlightened attitudes of some employers.
-How an organisation says it will treat whistleblowers in its policies can be very different to how it treats them in practice.
-Therefore always seek to ensure that you are fully aware of the consequences of blowing the whistle.
-In certain circumstances, eg child protection and fraud, you may have a moral and a contractual duty to expose wrongdoing.
-This can be very stressful and can cause anxiety, so seek professional support from the union.
+Always seek to ensure that you are fully aware of the consequences of blowing the whistle.
+In certain circumstances, e.g., child protection and fraud, you may have a moral and a contractual duty to expose wrongdoing.
+This can be very stressful so seek professional support from the union.

 Also seek support from trusted colleagues.
 If you have noticed wrongdoing or malpractice, the chances are that others have too.
-The benefit of being part of a unionised workforce is that you do not have to act alone.
 Take collective action to expose wrongdoing whenever possible.

 Who is protected by the whistleblowing provisions?

 The protection is for workers as well as employees.
 The term ‘worker’ includes agency workers and trainees on placement at a school or college.
-It applies to both former and existing workers.
-The term worker also applies to individuals who are self-employed and provide services directly to schools, colleges and local authorities.
+It applies to both former and existing workers, and to individuals who are self-employed and provide services directly to schools, colleges and local authorities.

 Will I be able to blow the whistle anonymously?

 Always check your school or college whistleblowing policy if you wish to make an anonymous disclosure.
-Most policies do allow anonymous disclosures to be made in certain circumstances, but you should be aware that your anonymity may mean that the person investigating your disclosure will not be able to contact you to make follow-up enquiries, and that this may hamper the investigation.
-You could, however, ask for follow-up questions to be passed to your union rep if your school/college policy allows this (see following paragraphs).
+Most policies allow anonymous disclosures to be made in certain circumstances, but anonymity may mean that the person investigating your disclosure will be unable to contact you to make follow-up enquiries, which may hamper the investigation.
+You could ask for follow-up questions to be passed to your union rep if your school/college policy allows this.